 Physiotherapy provides intervention to infants and children who have delayed and/or disordered development in the sensorimotor, musculoskeletal and self-care areas.
 The role of Physiotherapy input at the Champion Centre is to maximise the child's physical potential and is delivered within a partnership with the primary caregiver.
 This involves analysis of each infant / child’s motor skills in a hands-on session with the child and primary caregiver, including discussion and explanation of how to enhance the child’s physical development through play and appropriate functional activities.
 In addition, Physiotherapists at the Champion Centre work in collaboration with interdisciplinary team members acknowledging that all areas of a child’s development (physical, emotional, social and cognitive) are inter-related and stimulated through play.

-Occupational Therapy provides intervention for infants and children who have delayed and/or disordered sensory, motor and self-care development.
+Occupational Therapy provides support and intervention for infants and children who are challenged by differently developing motor and self-care skills, and/or disordered sensory-regulatory systems.